 UNC Charlotte's Data Science Initiative (DSI)

 The DSI is proposed as an industry-university-state partnership to broaden and deepen North Carolina's business analytics talent and stimulate strategic innovation.
 It supports high-end job creation and business investment in the Charlotte region and across the state.
 The lead partners in the DSI, the College of Computing and Informatics, Belk College of Business, and the College of Health and Human Services, have long and successful histories of fostering strategic relationships with the business community.
 Most recently the College of Liberal Arts and Sciences joined the Data Science Initiative as a full partner.
 This growing team provides intellectual capital, academic programs, and outreach activities to meet the needs of employers in the new data-driven economy, both in developing a highly trained workforce and in providing cutting-edge research to address challenges and opportunities in the rapidly changing business environment.

 About UNC Charlotte

 UNC Charlotte is North Carolina's urban research institution.
 UNC Charlotte is North Carolina's urban research institution.
-Our campus is located in the piedmont of North Carolina, just two hours from the mountains and three hours from the Atlantic Ocean.
+Our campus is located in the Piedmont of North Carolina, just two hours from the mountains and three hours from the Atlantic Ocean.
 A large public university with a small college feel, more than 28,000 students consider UNC Charlotte’s 1,000-acre campus their home away from home.
-UNC Charlotte is largest institution of higher education in the Charlotte region offering 21 doctoral programs, 61 master’s degree programs, and 78 programs leading to bachelor’s degrees.
-Fall 2015 enrollment in graduate programs alone exceeded 5,000.
+UNC Charlotte is the largest institution of higher education in the Charlotte region offering 23 doctoral programs, 62 master’s degree programs, and 78 programs leading to bachelor’s degrees.
+Fall 2016 enrollment in graduate programs alone exceeded 5,000.